Myelodysplastic Syndromes (MDS): An Overview

 6. Molecular Testing: The presence of mutations in genes like SF3B1, TP53, and TET2 can influence prognosis and guide the selection of targeted therapies.

-Hallmark Characteristics of MDS in Laboratory Investigations:
+Hallmark Characteristics of Myelodysplastic Syndrome (MDS) in Laboratory Investigations:

 • Cytopenias in one or more cell lines (anemia, neutropenia, thrombocytopenia)